Here are the most valuable football cards in the world.

 Below you will find our top 10 most valuable vintage football cards.
 Some of them cost as much as a nice car, while others are worth as much as a house.
-However, if you’d like to get your hands on something a bit more affordable, there are quite a few offers on Amazon, which you can check out right here.

 10. 1948 Leaf Chuck Bednarik Football Rookie Cards – $30,000.

 As part of the renowned 1948 leaf set, the Chuck Bednarik Rookie Card is one of the most sought-after football trading cards in the world.
 It has an estimated worth of about $30,000, and it shows off the renowned defender against a crisp yellow background.
 Also known as Concrete Charlie, Chuck Bednarik is regarded as one of the most devastating tacklers in the history of football.

 He played for the Philadelphia Eagles from 1949 to 1962, and he entered the Pro Football Hall of Fame in 1967.

 9. 1998 Playoff Contenders Ticket Peyton Manning Rookie Football Card (Autograph) – $42,500.